stitchfix/stitches/README.md

 * This is a versioned request.
 While the URL will *not* contain `v1` in it, the `Accept` header will require a version and get routed here.
 If you make a V2, it's just a new controller and this concern is handled at the routing layer.

 All this means that the Rails skills of you and your team can be directly applied to building microservices.
-You don't have to make a bunch of boring decisions about auth, versioning or content-types.
+You don't have to make a bunch of boring decisions about auth, versioning, or content-types.
 It also means you can start deploying and creating microservices with little friction.
-No need to deal with a complex DSL or new programming language to get yourselves going with
+No need to deal with a complex DSL or new programming language to get yourselves going with Microservices.
-Microservices.

 ## More Info